stacks-network/docs/src/pages/technology/naming-system.md

     no one but the system administrators can make these changes.

-- In Git, branch names are human-meaningful and strongly-owned, but not globally unique.
+- In Git, branch names are human-meaningful and strongly owned, but not globally unique.
 Two different Git nodes may resolve the same branch name to different unrelated repository states.

   - **Problem**: Since names can refer to conflicting state, developers